“Well, I’ve always brought a dish in the past, and I will continue to bring whatever I want.”– A Very Stubborn Personality

-- You just need to eat more of the allergen.
+- “They just need to eat more of the allergen.”

 Those comments are inappropriate.
 In some contexts, if said repeatedly, they are abusive.
-Technically, they fall under food allergy mental and emotional bullying.
+Technically, they fall under mental and emotional bullying.

-When you hear those things, model for your children appropriate responses.
+When you hear those things, model appropriate responses for your children.